The connectivity carcass of a vertex subset in a graph: both odd and even case: Connectivity carcass as an efficient data structure

 We first state the following lemma that captures the necessary and sufficient condition for any valid cut of $S$ to separate $s$ and $t$.
-Its proof is immediate from the structure of $t$-cactus.
+Its proof is immediate from the structure of ${\cal H}$ and Theorem \ref{thm: skeleton-theorem}.

 \begin{lemma}[Cut separating two nodes in a $t$-cactus] Let $e$ be any structural edge in a $t$-cactus ${\mathcal H}$.
 There exists a minimal cut defined by $e$ that separates $\nu_1$ and $\nu_2$ in ${\mathcal H}$ if and only if there exists a path between $\nu_1$ and $\nu_2$ in ${\mathcal H}$ that passes through $e$. \end{lemma}